-477 students were educated in our day schools this year, and over 150 students in member districts received services through our Vision Services or our Connections Wraparound Program.
+Although our biggest area of focus remains on our day schools, we also provided services for over 150 students who attended school in member districts through our Vision Services and our Connections Wraparound Program.
 In addition we provided training and consultation to our member districts, and ran well-attended job-alike groups for special education administrators, out of district coordinators, educational team chairpeople, and school psychologists.